Free standard shipping and returns on all orders

 Facebook Pages and Groups

-Facebook Fragrance Friends: the most educated community of perfumers on the Facebook platform, with more than 15,000 members.
+Facebook Fragrance Friends: the most educated perfumer community on the Facebook platform, with over 15,000 members.
 The only Facebook group without an overwhelming amount of posts about Aventus and Aventus clones.

-Gents Scents Fragrance Family: Another group run by YouTuber Ashton with almost 75,000 members.
+Gents Scents Fragrance Family: another group led by YouTuber Ashton with nearly 75,000 members.
 Ideal for easy and casual searches.

 Youtube Channels

 Jus de Rose - recommended for those interested in niche brands.
-He makes excellent reviews and comparisons.
+She does excellent reviews and comparisons.

 Jus de Rose Youtube Channel